- Sabra Klein, Professor of Molecular Microbiology and Immunology, Johns Hopkins Bloomberg School of Public Health (USA)

 - Biological sex impacts the pathogenesis of infections caused by influenza viruses and SARS-CoV-2

 - Biological sex intersects with age to impact vaccine-induced immunity and protection

 - Both sex steroid hormones and genetic factors impact immunity against respiratory viruses

 Presentation 3: Sex differences in the response to urinary tract infections (Molly Ingersoll)

 - Mouse models can be used to dissect underlying mechanisms of the influence of sex hormones

 - Human studies can help to define sex-based differences in the immune response to microbes

-This live webinar including an interactive Q&A session will be broadcast on 13 December 2022 at 15:30 – 17:00 CET.
-Find your time zone here.
+This live webinar including an interactive Q&A session was broadcast on 13 December 2022.

 If you have questions or comments, please let us know: email@example.com.